Effective Covid-19 treatment and hassle-free online care

 How much is Paxlovid and Molnupiravir?

-Dr. B Drug Discount Card: When you come to Dr. B for any treatment, we show you medication costs at local pharmacies so that you can choose the best option before your prescription gets sent out.
-Then, we email you a Dr. B Drug Discount Card to lock in that low cost.
-The same goes for Covid-19 prescription medications!
-Here’s more about how drug discount cards work.
+• Drug discount cards: During your consultation, we show you prescription medication costs at your local pharmacies so you can choose the best option before your prescription gets sent out.
+Then we email you a Dr. B Drug Discount Card to guarantee that low cost.

 Who qualifies for Covid-19 treatments?